Guidance

 Make sure that the atmosphere between you and your team becomes increasingly open.
 The next conflict is sure to come.

 Try to establish trust by not showing dominance, but by establishing eye level and encouraging the other person to express themselves.
-Show that it is important to you to know if something is bothering you and that you are interested in improvements.
-Also look for one-on-one conversations and show that you are an open discussion partner!
+Show that it is important to you to know whether something is bothering you and that you are interested in improvements.
+Also seek out one-on-one conversations and show that you are an open discussion partner!

 Conclusion: Conflicts in the team